-It is known that classical solutions called nontopological solitons exist in a class of scalar field theories which have global U(1) invariant.
-Especially, spherically symmetric nontopological solitons are called Q-balls because they have conserved charge Q. The Q-balls are considered as dark matter candidate in our universe.
+It is known that classical solutions called nontopological solitons exist in a class of scalar field theories which have the global U(1) invariance.
+Especially, spherically symmetric nontopological solitons are called Q-balls because they have conserved charge Q. The Q-balls are considered as a dark matter candidate in our universe.
 In the scalar field theories which admit Q-ball solutions, artificial potential forms of the complex scalar field are assumed.
-I constructed the Q-ball solutions in more natural classical field theories [1][2].
+I constructed the Q-ball solutions in more natural classical field theories[1][2].
+Furthermore, I constructed soliton star solutions by taking the Einstein gravity into account.